McCarthy impeachment inquiry into Biden appears to win over even the most reluctant Republicans

 One plan McCarthy is floating for averting a shutdown is to ask the House to approve as many spending bills as possible at the lower levels Republicans want and push them on the Senate, which is run by Democrats, in hopes of forcing a compromise.

 A massive House Republican bill to fund the Defense Department and related military affairs is scheduled for a vote this week, but it’s unclear if the House will be able to pass it.
-A key test vote Wednesday was in jeopardy.
+The chamber came to a standstill by afternoon as a key test vote Wednesday was in jeopardy.

 The Republicans are trying to tack on amendments including to eliminate funding for Ukraine and cut down the Pentagon’s diversity, equity and inclusions offices.
 One amendment would reduce Defense Secretary Lloyd Austin’s salary to $1.